wp-plugins/email-before-download/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Create table SQL script updated (now the title column has utf8 character set and utf8_unicode_ci collation)
+* Added a patch that checks this specific column and alters it if needed

 = 3.2 =
 * Fixed bug related to logging multiple downloads correctly
 * Added field to CSV export